Qmi3/CryoDyna/README.md

 ```
 The resulting single-structure .pdb files will be saved in `1ake_cg/atom_1ake/0003_0003124/pca-1`

 Next, assuming that CG2AT2_Backward has already been properly configured, run `./backmapping_dir.sh` to perform the backmapping.
-This step converts the coarse-grained structures along the PCA trajectory into atomistic structures.
+This step converts the coarse-grained structures along the PC1 trajectory into atomistic structures.

 ```text
 atom_xxxxx/